 Nahargarh Fort Sunset Point

 The official closing time for the fort is 5.30 pm.
 However, this doesn’t apply to the walls and restaurant, only the museum part of the fort so don’t be put off coming for sunset.

-The west-facing walls, also know as the sunset point, offers in my mind the best views.
+The west-facing walls, also known as the sunset point, offer in my mind the best views.
 You can either choose to enjoy the view from the terrace of Padao Restaurant while having some drinks and dinner, or you can just collect your free drinks and find a spot on the walls themselves.

 But please don’t make the same mistake we did and spend all your time at the restaurant!
 It’s definitely worth shooting some photos from up there as well but you will have a huge audience.
 Explore the wall closer to the entrance and I’m sure you’ll find an area you can have all to yourself.
 This is where the best viewpoints are located.
 And you can climb on the wall there without getting stared at like you’re crazy.
 But be careful!
 There’s a long way down.

-Unfortunately we didn’t realise this until some large black clouds rolled in and we lost all the light.
+Unfortunately, we didn’t realize this until some large black clouds rolled in and we lost all the light.
 This was also our last night in Jaipur so we did not get another chance to get the photos I had been dreaming of.